FairfieldAfterDark/metro-publisher-import/README.md

 php import.php import-file.csv
 ```

+##### Replacement Warning:
-***WARNING:** Every time you run this script, it will **replace** any locations in MetroPublisher that have matching UUIDs, so use cautiously.*
+Every time you run this script, it will **replace** any locations in MetroPublisher that have matching UUIDs, so use cautiously.

+##### Tags:
+This import script does not create tags, but assumes tags already exist in Metro Publisher.
+This was intentional to avoid cluttering our system with a bunch of incorrect tags.
+Instead, the import script alerts you if you use an invalid tag, so you can go back and correct it and reimport the listing.

+All tags should placed in the `tags` column of your CSV using `URLName` for that listing.

+So for example, if you have a listing that should be marked with the `Downtown` and `Tourist Attraction` tags, make sure those tags exist in Metro Publisher.
+Then find their respective URLNames.
+In this case `downtown` and `tourist-attraction`.

+The value for the last column should be `downtown,tourist-attraction`.

+*Note: If you're editing the CSV with a text editor (instead of spreadsheet software like Excel, Numbers, etc...), then make sure the entire string is surrounded with quotation marks, to avoid splitting the field.*

+##### Unicode Characters:

+Many of the APIs used here have issues with Unicode characters outside of the accepted ASCII character range.
+As a result, whenever importing a CSV, these special characters get stripped out.
+If you must have these characters, you will need to add them back manually after import.

+##### Memory Issues:

+Since this script is importing all rows of a CSV file into active memory, really large CSV files may cause memory issues.
+If you run into this problem, is recommended you split your CSV files into to multiple files and try importing in chunks instead of all at once.

+---

 ### Populating empty UUID fields

 If any rows in your CSV file are missing a UUID (i.e. a Universally Unique Identifier) you can add one using the
-`fix-uuid.php` script.
+`gen-uuid.php` script.

 For example, if you wish to take the contents of `src.csv`, add a UUID to each row, and then save the results to
 `dest.csv` you may do so using the following command:

 ```
-php fix-uuid.php src.csv dest.csv
+php gen-uuid.php src.csv dest.csv
 ```

 Note: In order to protect existing files from accidental overwrite, if dest.csv exists, you must use the `--force` flag
 at the tail end of your command:

 ```
-php fix-uuid.php src.csv dest.csv --force
+php gen-uuid.php src.csv dest.csv --force
 ```

 Additionally if you want to update the same file you are importing from, just specify that file as both the source and
 destination files:
 ```
-php fix-uuid.php src.csv src.csv --force
+php gen-uuid.php src.csv src.csv --force
 ```

+---

 ### Populating Empty Latitude/Longitude Fields
 If any rows in your CSV are missing latitude/longitude coordinates you can import them in this manner: